UBC-Thunderbots/Software/docs/code-style-guide.md

 Protobufs that we define should follow [Google's Protobuf Style Guide](https://developers.google.com/protocol-buffers/docs/style).

-* When initializing a protobuf from a unique pointer, avoid passing the `release()`'d pointer to set\_allocated and AddAllocated.
+* When initializing a protobuf from a unique pointer, avoid passing the `release()`'d pointer to `set_allocated` and `AddAllocated`.
 Releasing unique pointers makes it too easy to cause memory leaks.
   ```cpp
   /** Context:
    * ball_state is field of vision_msg